SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Trying to make herself look more presentable, she quickly *fixed* her mane and threw on a bathrobe before trotting to the door and opening it.
 "Hello, darling."

 Pinkie stared back, a worried expression on her face.
-"What's going on it there?
+"What's going on in there?
 Are you alright?"

 Thinking for a moment, Rarity signaled for her to follow with a nod.
 The two made their way to the bed where Rarity lay back down, and Pinkie sat next to her.